 Each type of scenario has a different name for the types of enemies the PCs will face.
 In combat, enemies are known as Adversaries.
 In exploration scenarios, enemies are called Challenges.
 Finally, in interaction scenarios, enemies are known as Opponents.

-Each of these classifications are further divided into roles, which describe how the entity functions and behaves, and ranks, which describe how difficult a given entity will be.
-Since ranks are largely the same across all scenarios, we'll begin with those.
+Each of these classifications are further divided into types, which describe how the entity functions and behaves, and ranks, which describe how difficult a given entity will be.
+Ranks only apply to Adversaries and Opponents, as Challenge types have implied difficulty included in each.

-Mooks represent minions, sidekicks, and minor challenges.
+Mooks represent minions, sidekicks, and the like.
 They are typically defeated quickly and have a small set of options to use within scenarios.
 You can use these to have greater numbers of enemies for the players to face without the scenario becoming too difficult to win.

 Mooks do not draw cards; unless otherwise noted, they can only use options printed on their card.